77Vincent/sequelize-easy-query/README.md

 ```

 ### <a name="order"></a>order: {}
-If you want to pre-order the table, simply do as follow, to be notice that it can only order the table based on one column at a time:
+Pre-order the table even without any querystring from client, to be notice that it can only take one key-value pairs at a time:
 ```js
 const users = await User.findAll({
   order: seq('raw query string', {